ilaborie/blog/src/pages/akka-http-response-streaming/index.md

 date: "2018-07-29T12:31:08.000+0900"
 ---

-In this article, I am going to introduce HTTP response streaming, which is als described in the official Akka HTTP doc on the [Source Streaming/JSON streaming page](https://doc.akka.io/docs/akka-http/current/routing-dsl/source-streaming-support.html#source-streaming).
+In this article, I am going to introduce HTTP response streaming, which is also described in the official Akka HTTP doc on the [Source Streaming/JSON streaming page](https://doc.akka.io/docs/akka-http/current/routing-dsl/source-streaming-support.html#source-streaming).

+For thoese who are interested, [full source code is available here](https://github.com/richardimaoka/resources/tree/master/akka-http-response-streaming), with instruction to run the example.

 ![response-streaming](./response-streaming.gif)